phrutis/Fialka/README.md

 - -s ? the first part of the key S.....</br>
 - -n ? how many letters to randomize? </br>
 - -z second part of the key (you can do without it) </br>
-- Use the -u or -b parameter to find minikeys </br>
+- For minikeys S... (length 22) use -u parameter or S... (length 30) use -b parameter</br>
-Run: ```Fialka.exe -t 6 -r 12 -s SHwfehdFcL -n 3 -z 2ieZEtK -m address --coin BTC 1GWPWQNWdnYQYuo4DPzEhFCKhKq8dxGYSG```
+Run: ```Fialka.exe -u -t 6 -r 12 -s SHwfehdFcL -n 3 -z 2ieZEtK -m address --coin BTC 1GWPWQNWdnYQYuo4DPzEhFCKhKq8dxGYSG```

 ![Mode 12 example](https://raw.githubusercontent.com/phrutis/Fialka/main/Others/img/r12.png "Fialka M-125")